devdigitalappteam/smartlock/README.md

 By integrating Smart Lock into your android app, you can automatically sign users in to your app using the credentials they have saved.

 ## About SmartLock Library
- - Google—or, more specifically, Chrome—has had a makeshift password manager for a while now.
+ - Google or, more specifically, Chrome has had a makeshift password manager for a while now.
 You’ve probably seen it before: any time you enter a password into a site, Chrome will ask if you want to save that password for later. this feature was little more than a slightly fancier version of saying “Keep me logged in” on web sites.

  - Now, the whole system has been upgraded and rolled into Google’s Smart Lock feature.
-If that name sounds familiar, it’s probably because you’ve used it on your Android phone.
+If that name sounds familiar, it’s probably because you’ve used it on your Android(Oreo) phone.

 ## Why use SmartLock Library?
 - Integrate Smart Lock for Passwords into your app by using the Credentials API to retrieve saved credentials on sign-in.
 Use successfully retrieved credentials to sign the user in, or use the Credentials API to rapidly on-board new users by partially completing your app's sign in or sign up form.
 Prompt users after sign-in or sign-up to store their credentials for future automatic authentication.